Appendix: Day-2 Operate

 The Marvis Conversational Assistant is in the lower-right corner of your browser window.

-When clicking on wired in our example one can see the following report:
+When clicking on Wired in our example, you can see the following report:

-In this case, the link points to the Wired SLE Monitor page like shown in one of the chapters above.
+In this case, the link points to the Wired SLE Monitor page as shown in one of the chapters above.

 Switch Firmware Upgrade

-With Mist, we can now upgrade switches directly from the cloud.
+With Juniper Mist, you can now upgrade switches directly from the cloud.

 Preconditions